 - Lay the bird breast down and use kitchen shears to remove the backbone.
 Beginning at the tail end, cut along both sides of the spine until the full backbone can be removed and placed to the side.

 - Once the backbone is removed, open the turkey and turn it breast up.
-Now place your hand on one side of the beast close to the breastbone and push down firmly until you hear the breastbone crack.
+Now place your hand on one side of the breast close to the breastbone and push down firmly until you hear the breastbone crack.
 Repeat on the other side.

 - Flatten the turkey by pulling the thighs outward with the wings facing inward.